BND Hamburger Icon

 Flexible work hours: 3 options for workday schedules

 Flexible work hours aren’t feasible for every business, but don’t write off the idea without considering all of the options.
 Something as simple as giving your staff the choice of three workday schedules can make your company an attractive place to work.
 For example, many offices allow their staff to choose to work 8 a.m. to 4 p.m., 9 a.m. to 5 p.m., or 10 a.m. to 6 p.m.
-These options help tie a workplace together with set core hours.
+These three options help tie a workplace together with set core hours.

 FYIDid you know